 Saut D'eau, Haiti (Waterfall):

 Saut-d'Eau is a municipality in the Mirebalais Arrondissement, located in the (Centre Department) of Haiti.
 It has roughly 34,885 inhabitants.
 Saut d’Eau is the translation in French of 'waterfall.'
 It was named after a large waterfall called 'Le Saut'.
 The area holds cultural significance in Haiti, to both Catholic and Vodou practitioners.
 In the 19th century, it is believed that the Virgin Mary of Mount Carmel (or the closely associated Vodou Lwa, Erzulie Dantor) appeared on a palm tree there.
 A French priest, afraid of the superstition this would inspire, cut the tree down, but it nonetheless became an important religious destination for Haitians, akin to the Virgin of Guadalupe in Mexico.
 Annually, the falls are the site of a large, important religious pilgrimage, during the festival of Our Lady of Carmel, from July 14–16.
-A Eucharistic rite is held during the festival, as well as various vodou rituals, but the penultimate devotional activity is bathing in the waters of the falls, and asking favors of the Virgin or Erzulie.
+A Eucharistic rite is held during the festival, as well as various Vodou rituals, but the penultimate devotional activity is bathing in the waters of the falls, and asking favors of the Virgin or Erzulie.
 The water is also sacred to the lwa Damballah and Ayida Wedo, the book The Serpent and the Rainbow is named for their appearance at this site.

 Etang Saumatre/Lac Azuei:

 Étang Saumâtre also known as Lake Azuei is the largest lake in Haiti and the second largest lake in the whole island Hispaniola, after Lake Enriquillo. Étang Saumâtre is located on the arid part of the valley Cul-de-Sac, 29 kilometers east of Port-au-Prince in the west department.
 Its eastern side is part of the border between Haiti and the Dominican Republic; the Dominican city of Jimaní is at less than 1 km from the southeast end of the lake.
-The lake supports over 100 species of waterfowl (including flamingos), as well as American crocodiles; fresh water species of turtle, including Painted turtle, and Rhinoceros Iguana.
+The lake supports over 100 species of waterfowl (including flamingos), as well as American crocodiles; freshwater species of turtle, including Painted turtles, and Rhinoceros Iguana.
 Some fishes, such as tilapia, are also found.
-Its recognized importance is as a breeding, passage and wintering area for numerous bird species: as many as 300–400 breeding pairs of wading birds in the Ciconiformes can be found in the eastern zone of the lagoon.
+Its recognized importance is as breeding, passage and wintering area for numerous bird species: as many as 300–400 breeding pairs of wading birds in the Ciconiiformes can be found in the eastern zone of the lagoon.
 Important avian raptor species of the lake include the osprey, Pandion haliaetus.
 There are certain American crocodiles, such as Crocodylus acutus, are found in this land-locked, brackish lake in large numbers, and have instilled fear among the local community.
 It is one factor responsible for the poor development of the lake as an ecotourism project.
-Extensive studies have been reported on this species of American crocodile, as opposed to the Central American Crocodylus moreletiiand the South American Crocodylus intermedius.
+Extensive studies have been reported on this species of the American crocodile, as opposed to the Central American Crocodylus moreletiiand the South American Crocodylus intermedius.

 Grotte Saint Martin, Dondon Haiti: